raina-ayaan/Appointment-App/README.md

 | "Slot already booked" warning | The requested time slot is already taken for that date.
 Choose a different slot. |
 | Emails are not delivered | Verify SMTP credentials, port/TLS settings, and check provider logs for rejected messages. |
 | Unable to log in as admin | Confirm the hashed password in the database matches the password you are entering. |

-## License
-This project does not currently specify a license.
-Add one if you plan to distribute or open-source the application.